All Episodes

 What an utter disaster awaits us.

-This is from the Washington Times, Stephen Dynan, President Obama's health care law will push seven million people out of their job-based insurance coverage, nearly twice the previous estimate.
+President Obama's health care law will push 7 million people out of their job-based insurance coverage, nearly twice the previous estimate.

-And this according to the latest estimate from the Congressional Budget Office, which they released a couple days ago.
+And this, according to the latest estimate from the Congressional Budget Office, which they released a couple days ago, is this Wednesday or Thursday?

 Folks, you know all this.

-I don't know whether you remember it or not, but all during the debate and the run-up to Obamacare, I mentioned to you what the ultimate objective of it is, and that's single payer, government-run health care.
+I don't know whether you remember it or not, but all during the debate and the run-up to Obamacare, I mentioned to you what the ultimate objective of it is, and that's single-payer, government-run health care.

-And Obama admitted this, we played the tape to his buddies at the Service Employees International Union.
+We played the tape to his buddies at the Service Employees International Union.

-Hello information voters didn't care.
+Hello, information voters didn't care.

 I don't know that too many people did either.